 SAJA's Internship Program is designed to improve opportunities for journalism students to participate and learn from on-the-job training programs and on-site internships.
 The program is designed to support candidates who have already secured internships but need supplemental income during the internship period.
-Applications are generally evaluated based on financial need.

 Current undergraduate or graduate level students enrolled in North America in an accredited college or university who secure an internship with a news organization in the United States.

 The program is open to applicants of South Asian descent and others focused on covering South Asia or the diaspora.

 Candidates are required to provide a letter from the organization offering internship stating the terms of the internship, including the start and end dates and the amount of compensation, if any.
 Candidates may also be required to provide personal financial information to demonstrate financial need.
 Work samples demonstrating interest in journalism and/or South Asia may also be required.
 Applicants may be interviewed by phone or in person by a member of the internship committee.

 Immediate relatives of SAJA Board members and judges are INELIGIBLE to apply.
 Also, the internship cannot result in any direct or indirect benefit to the candidate's family members.
 The internship cannot be at a newsroom owned by the candidate's family.

 On completion of their internships, recipients are expected to contribute to SAJA, for example, by volunteering at SAJA's events, promoting SAJA's mission, membership drives and donation requests via social media.